nadyshalaby/laratrans/README.md

 composer require corecave/laratrans
 ```

-Laravel auto-discovery with load the service provicer <br>
+Laravel auto-discovery with discover the service provicer <br>
 OR
 <br>
 Add the service provider manually: